 Students should contact the Program Directors regarding issues of concern related to the ACEND 2017 Accreditation Standards before they become significant problems.
-The Program Directors are available in-person or via phone; email the Program Directors to schedule an appointment.
+Students should email the Program Directors to schedule an appointment.

 If resolution of the concern is not achieved via the Program Directors, the student may take their concern to the Director of the School of Health Sciences and then the Dean of the College of Health and Human Services.